IEEEBerkeley/web-ape/course-info.md

 The first day of class will be 9/2.

-We offer APE as an in-person class this semester.
+We offer APE as an in-person class.
 We have a single section on Tuesday in Cory 125.

 ### Prerequisites